 Let’s say you’re a coffee lover.
 Imagine you smelled some great hot coffee coming from the kitchen.
 Would this distract you from going back to sleep?
 I bet it would!
 You would go straight to get your coffee!!

-So give yourself a chance to do something you love doing in the morning – it could be enjoying a big breakfast, listening to your favorite podcast or reading a book that’s been sitting on the shelf for too long.
+So give yourself a chance to do something you love doing in the morning – it could be enjoying a big breakfast, listening to your favourite podcast or reading a book that’s been sitting on the shelf for too long.

 7. YOU’RE NOT GIVING YOUR BODY TIME TO ADAPT